QLD

 ARDEX WPM 002 was used in internal wet areas, and ARDEX WPM 3000X in basements to help resist water ingress.

-Products used for this project
+Products Specified for this project

 -